 Mandevilla (man-de-VILL-uh) is a genus of New World plants belonging to the dogbane (Apocynaceae) family.
 Growing Mandevilla vine in pots is an easy way to enjoy these colorful climbers that

 Mandevilla vines can be found throughout the Americas in tropical and subtropical regions.
-Consisting of nearly 200 species, the Mandevilla genus is best suited for USDA hardiness zones 9 to
+The Mandevilla genus consists of nearly 200 species and is best suited for USDA hardiness zones 9 to

-Mandevilla Vines are popular patio and outdoor plants with their colorful flowers.
-Mandevilla is a native tropical plant and does well in warm environments.
-If you grow Mandevilla vines indoors,
+Mandevilla vines are popular patio and outdoor plants with colorful flowers.
+As a tropical plant, it does well in warm environments.
+If you grow Mandevilla vines indoors, they need bright indirect or

-There are many varieties of the tropical vining flowers we call the Mandevilla plant, and all are gorgeous and showy.
-The Mandevilla vine (rocktrumpet plant) has become a popular spring
+There are many varieties of tropical vining flowers we call the Mandevilla plant, and all are gorgeous and showy.
+The Mandevilla vine (rock trumpet plant) has become a popular spring garden

 Abnormal yellowing of leaves (chlorosis) is a problem common to all sorts of plants, including the Mandevilla plant.
-When leaves turn yellow it is because they are lacking in pigment
+When leaves turn yellow, they are lacking in pigment (chlorophyll).
+There are several

-One of the popular members of the dogbane family, Apocynaceae, is the Mandevilla plant (Mandevilla spp.), tropical perennials with exotic and colorful flowers.
-With over 100 species, this gorgeous climbing vine
+One of the popular members of the dogbane family, Apocynaceae, is the Mandevilla plant (Mandevilla spp.), a tropical perennial with exotic and colorful flowers.
+With over 100 species, this gorgeous